xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_ant.md

 created in [[2.12]](#2.12)
 6.3.3 Choose a design from the results of 6.3.1 and 6.3.2 and implement the chosen design
-6.4 Validate the work completed and issue promotion

 ### 7. Acceptance Test